 Strategies for Getting Men Involved

 Across the ages and across the generations, it has been men who were the man-makers for young males.
 It was the men who took it as their sacred responsibility to intentionally set boys on the path to a positive and successful manhood.
-Sadly, as all mentoring groups know, in spite of an epidemic of under-male-nourished boys, and men being hardwired for the task, today’s man-makers have largely disappeared.
+Sadly, as all mentoring groups know, in spite of an epidemic of under-male-nourished boys and men being hardwired for supporting them, today’s man-makers have largely disappeared.

 In this program some of what we’ll explore includes:

 - Why Men Don’t Show Up for Boys – Barriers to involvement men reported in my research, an overview of men’s deepest fears and most common concerns.

 - The Continuum of Involvement – Suggestions for new ways to market to men and for designing programs that build “masculine gravity,” leading men to naturally want more involvement with young males.

 - Marketing Messages for Men – How to think about the language, images, and graphic choices that appeal to rather than repel men.

 - Male Literate Organizations – What are the attributes of a mentoring organization that can really say, “We get men”?